OPEnSLab-OSU/Loom/LOOM_library/ReadMe_Using_Loom.md

 }
 ```

-### Main Loop Functions
+### Main Loop Functions / API

 The Loom Library has six primary interface function to call.
 With just these, a fully functional sketch can be made.
-Custom code can be inserted before, between, and after any of the interface functions, but changing the relative ordering of the interface functions is not recommended unless you know what you are doing.
+Custom code can be inserted before, between, and after any of the interface functions, but changing the relative ordering of the interface functions is not generally recommended unless you know what you are doing.

 #### Receive Bundle